 If the enclosed Proxy is properly signed and returned to the Company, the shares represented by the Proxy will be voted at the Annual Meeting and at any adjournment of the meeting.
 If a shareholder specifies a choice, the Proxy will be voted as specified.
-If no choice is specified, the shares represented by the Proxy will be voted for the election of all nominees named in the Proxy Statement, and in accordance with the judgment of the persons named as proxies with respect to any other matter which may come before the meeting.
+If no choice is specified, the shares represented by the Proxy will be voted for the election of all nominees named in the Proxy Statement, for the ratification of the appointment of the Company's independent public accountants, and in accordance with the judgment of the persons named as proxies with respect to any other matter which may come before the meeting.

 Returning your completed Proxy will not prevent you from voting in person at the Annual Meeting if you wish to do so.
-In addition, you may revoke your Proxy at any time before it is voted, by written notice to the secretary of the Company prior to the Annual Meeting, or by submission of a later-dated Proxy, or by the withdrawal of your Proxy and voting in person at the Annual Meeting.
+In addition, you may revoke your Proxy at any time before it is voted, by written notice to the secretary of the Company prior to the Annual Meeting, by submission of a later-dated Proxy, or by the withdrawal of your Proxy and voting in person at the Annual Meeting.